 Pat’s interest in wine began during her student years, when she studied Italian Renaissance art history in Florence.
-Here she was seduced by Sangiovese, enjoyed at magic hour on her loggia on Piazza Santo Spirito.
+Here she was seduced by Sangiovese, enjoyed at magic hour on her pensione’s loggia overlooking Piazza Santo Spirito.
 Over time, that passion grew into a vocation.
-Trips to wine country were followed by studies with the Wine & Spirits Education Trust and membership in the Wine Media Guild.
+Trips to wine country were followed by studies with the Wine & Spirits Education Trust (WSET).

-On one fateful trip to Italy, she met her husband, Claudio Bisio, while biking the hills of Piedmont.
+She met her husband, Claudio Bisio, while biking the Barolo hills.
 In 1999, the duo founded La Dolce Vita Wine Tours, a boutique tour operator specializing in wine tours in Italy and Spain.
 Since then, Pat’s work as a wine guide and educator has dovetailed with her writing, enabling her to see the vineyards firsthand, build relationships with winemakers, and dig deep into wine culture.
 She currently divides her time between New York City and Italy.

 During these same years, Pat was also immersed in film.
 After graduating Phi Beta Kappa from Indiana University and getting her Masters in Art History from the University of Virginia, she started writing about film, video, and new media while working in Cincinnati at the Contemporary Arts Center.
 She continued in Chicago as a contributing editor for the New Art Examiner and then in New York City as a regular writer for Afterimage.